 In partnership with Sources Community Resources Society, a legal advocate provides monthly on-site support relating to income assistance, Provincial/Federal disability benefits and other income support programs, tenancy, and debt.

 Income Assistance Hub

-In partnership with the Ministry of Social Development and Poverty Reduction (MSDPR), an Employment Assistance Worker offers twice weekly on-site services to eligible, vulnerable and multi-barriered newcomer clients in need of
+In partnership with the Ministry of Social Development and Poverty Reduction (MSDPR), a Community Integration Specialist offers twice weekly on-site services to eligible, vulnerable and multi-barriered newcomer clients in need of provincial income assistance.

 Newcomers have access to “enabling services” which allow their participation in all settlement services such as child care/childminding, translation and interpretation services, and transportation support.